MrFriendCS/RPi-Pico-W/Flash.md

 # Flash Pico W LED

-Use MicroPython on RPi Pico W flash the green LED.
+Use MicroPython on RPi Pico W to flash the green LED.

 ## Code